 - how large your network needs to be to see results,

 - how often you should attempt to make new connections and keep up with current ones,

 - and how your networking connections will be mutually beneficial.

-Once you have a basic plan and a place to start, here is a guide to networking to make sure you do it the right way.
+Once you have a basic plan and a place to start, this guide to networking will make sure you do it the right way.

 If meeting new people isn’t your thing, there are some simple things to consider.

 Many of these tips also apply to your sales conversations, which you will also need to have.
 It’s all about communication, which should be the backbone of the best sales method for your personality type and business.

 And don’t worry, the more networking meetings you have, the better you get.
 Consistent practice in anything makes you better.